-Not only does student loan debt often place additional strain on a marriage, it can also play a part in divorce.
+Not only does student loan debt often place additional strain on a marriage, but it can also play a part in the divorce.
 Depending on the state you live in, and when the loans were taken out, they may factor into the divorce settlement.

 When it comes to the division of property, Oregon is an equitable distribution state.
 This means the courts divide all assets, as well as all debts, in a fashion they deem fair.
-You must determine if a particular item is marital or separate property.
+You must determine if a particular item is a marital or separate property.
 This influences how you split things up.